iota-community/I3-IOTA/utility/README.md

 **Storing data at one address on the Tangle is not secure but it is useful when prototyping or learning.
 This utility script downloads data stored in one address in small chunks.**

+This code walkthrough explains how to use this script.
+It also explains how to modify this script to get data stored by different IoT Devices.
 First, set the number of data transactions you want to retrieve at one time.
 This is called the "chunk size".
 Data transactions are identified by a hash.
 In this example, the script gets sensor data in chunks of 30 hashes because n=30
 ```
 n=30
 ```